ribru17/.dotfiles/README.md

     - Use `gt` to Go to Type definition of current object
     - Use `gi` to Go to Implementation of current object
     - Use `<leader>gd` to Go to Declaration of current object
+  - Use `gr` to Go to References of current object
   - Use `<leader>dj` and `<leader>dk` to go to next or previous Diagnostic, respectively
 - Insert mode